Skip to content

 • Build confidence in your ability to lead both the technical and human side of all projects

-• Earn a certificate of participation from Harvard Division of Continuing Education
+• Earn a Certificate of Completion from Harvard Division of Continuing Education

 Topics Covered